Trinidad Tecson

 Trinidad Perez Tecson (November 18, 1848 – January 28, 1928), known as the "Mother of Biak-na-Bato" and "Mother of Mercy", fought to gain Philippines independence.

-She was given the title "Mother of Biak-na-Bato" by Gen. Emilio Aguinaldo.
+She was given the title "Mother of Biak-na-Bato" by Gen. Emilio Aguinaldo and served as its nurse and combatant.
 She was also cited as the "Mother of the Philippine National Red Cross" for her service to her fellow Katipuneros.

 Early life

 Tecson was born in San Miguel de Mayumo, Bulacan, one of sixteen children of Rafael Tecson and Monica Perez.
 She learned to read and write from schoolmaster Quinto.
 She practiced fencing with Juan Zeto and was feared throughout the province, called "Tangkad" (tall) by her peers.
 Orphaned at a very young age, she stopped school and went with her siblings to live with relatives.
 She married at 19 and had two children, Sinforoso and Desiderio, who both died.
 Tecson and her husband were engaged in the purchase and sale of cattle, fish, oysters, and lobsters to be sold in Manila.